executiveusa/dashboard-agent-swarm/backend/server/README.md

 # Multi-Agent Data Service

-This service replaces the Supabase dependency with a self-hosted Postgres + SSE API that exposes recent task and log activity to every UI surface.
+This service replaces the Supabase dependency with a self-hosted Postgres + realtime API that exposes recent task, log, file index, rollback, and ML pattern activity to every UI surface.
 The service is designed for deployment on Coolify or any container platform.

 ## Features

-- REST endpoints for fetching the latest tasks and logs.
+- REST endpoints for fetching the latest tasks, logs, file index metadata, rollbacks, and ML patterns.
-- Server-Sent Events (SSE) streams backed by Postgres `LISTEN/NOTIFY` for realtime dashboards.
+- Server-Sent Events (SSE) and WebSocket streams backed by Postgres `LISTEN/NOTIFY` for realtime dashboards.
 - Lightweight Express runtime with configurable CORS and heartbeat support.
 - SQL migrations that recreate the original Supabase schema plus triggers for realtime events.